Yubelious/Jaden-and-Yubel/README.md

 # Jaden-and-Yubel

-A visual theme featuring large text and images, with preventative measures against chat spam, designed specifically for Dueling Nexus
+A visual theme featuring large text and images, with preventative measures against chat spam, designed specifically for Dueling Nexus.